 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in building a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors to calculate a credit score:

 - Your Credit History - Have you had credit for years, or for just a short time?

-- Your Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe on your accounts?

 - Requests for Credit - How many times have you had your credit checked for a loan?

-In order to raise your FICO score, you must have the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the first FICO credit score, offers FICO scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+In order to improve your score, you must get the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once per year from all three agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.